 When are DSWAP interns available?

-DSWAP interns are available at each of our locations September 2018 to May 2019 to take referrals for adolescent and adult clients.
+DSWAP interns are available at each of our locations September 2018 to May 2019 to take referrals for adult, adolescent, and child clients.
 This is a paid internship.

 2018-2019 DSWAP Interns